RevelDigital/reveldigital-developer-website/docs/rest-api.md

 #####Authentication#####

+!!!
+Note
     A valid API key is required for each request.
     API keys are available in your Revel Digital account under [Account > Developer API](https://as1.reveldigital.com/account/api).

 The `api_key` query string parameter shoud be included in each request.